 Growing up in Science

-In 2021, Weiji co-organized the NYU Workshop on Race and Racism in Science.
+From 2021 to 2024, Weiji has co-organized the NYU Workshop on Race and Racism in the Sciences.
 He also runs the mentorship series Growing up in Science, which has featured events dedicated to anti-racism.

 ScAAN